Uppernate/ScopeControlPublic/README.md

 # ScopeControlPublic
-Public Repository of the Scope Control Extension for Fusion 2.5
+Welcome!
+This is a public repository of the Scope Control Extension for Fusion 2.5 where the wiki and releases for it are housed.